bitgato/c_bittorrent/README.md

 There's a macro in `p2p.h` called `COMMTIMEOUT`.
 It is used as the timeout (microseconds) for the `select` call in the main communication loop.
 Increasing it reduces the CPU usage but can slow down the download.
-I set it to 100 microseconds as default.
+I set it to 10000 microseconds as default.
 You can change it as per your needs.
-I found that setting it to 1000 works fairly well too.
+I found that setting it to 1000 or 100 works fairly well too.

 In the same header file, there's also `SIMULBLOCKS`.
 It's the number of blocks we request to a peer simultaneously.
 Increasing it can increase the download